Almo7aya/openingh.nvim/README.md

   - Opens the git repository page in github.com

 - `:OpenInGHFile`
-  - Opens File page in github.com
+  - Opens the file page in github.com

 ## Contributions